 What is a car make?

-An easy way to remember this terminology is that whenever you’re asked for the make of your car, you simply need to name the company who makes it.
-Write that company’s name down and you’re good to go.
+An easy way to remember this terminology is that whenever asked for a car’s make, simply name the company that makes it.

 What is a car model?

-Think of your car model as the product the manufacturer sold you.
-It’s the name of the car you’ll hear in commercials or see in print and digital ads.
-In the case of a Honda Civic, the make is Honda and the model is a Civic.
+A car’s model is the specific product line that the manufacturer sells.
+In the case of a Honda Civic, the make is Honda, and the model is a Civic.
 With a Tesla Model S, Tesla is the make and Model S is the model.

-How does car make and model impact insurance rates?
+How car make and model affects insurance rates

 Frequently asked questions